jackfriskDTU/DDPM_deep_learning_202/README.md

   ```

 ### 3. Notebook Demo
-Open `notebooks/ddpm_demo.ipynb` to see a step-by-step example of:
+Open `tutorial.ipynb` to see a step-by-step example of:
 - Loading the model,
 - Training on a small subset,
 - Sampling from the trained model,